Toru Ishida

 Toru Ishida (石田 亨, Ishida Tōru) is a Japanese computer scientist specializing in multi-agent systems.
 He has been working on action research projects including Digital City Kyoto, Intercultural Collaboration Experiments, and the Language Grid.
-He is a professor emeritus　of Kyoto University, and currently a visiting professor of Hong Kong Baptist University.
+He is a professor emeritus of Kyoto University.

 Biography

 Toru Ishida graduated from the Department of Information Science, Faculty of Engineering, Kyoto University in 1976, and received master's and PhD degrees from the Graduate School of Engineering, Kyoto University in 1978 and 1989.
 He became a senior research engineer with NTT Information Communication Processing Laboratories in 1989, and with NTT Communication Science Laboratories in 1991.
 After moving to Kyoto University, he became a professor in the Department of Information Science, Graduate School of Engineering.
 From 1998 to 2019, he served as a professor in the Department of Social Informatics, Graduate School of Informatics, Kyoto University.
 From 2019 to 2022, he served as a professor of the Faculty of Science and Engineering at Waseda University.
-He has also served as a visiting scientist/professor at Columbia University, Technische Universitaet Muenchen, Le Laboratoire d'Informatique de Paris 6, University of Maryland, Shanghai Jiao Tong University, Tsinghua University, Xinjiang University, and Hong Kong Baptist University.
+He has also served as a visiting scientist/professor at Columbia University, Technische Universitaet Muenchen, Le Laboratoire d'Informatique de Paris 6, University of Maryland, Shanghai Jiao Tong University, Tsinghua University, Xinjiang University, Hong Kong Baptist University and Telkom University.

 He was elected as Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2002, Information Processing Society of Japan (IPSJ) in 2004, and Institute of Electronics, Information and Communication Engineers (IEICE) in 2008.
 He became an honorary member of the IEICE in 2018.
 His services for IEICE include Chair of the Information and Systems Society (IEICE-ISS) from 2011 to 2013, Vice President from 2014 to 2016, President Elect from 2020 to 2021, and President from 2021 to 2022.
 He was a research supervisor at Japan Science and Technology Agency (JST) PRESTO Information Environments and Humans, and a member of the Science Council of Japan from 2011 to 2017.